-Johnny Morris was going about his normal duties when dispatched to clean wreckage at the local railroad crossing.
-This particular day a UP train had hit a dump truck.
-Johnny got his head caught in the train when the driver decided to move the train without warning in the middle of clean up.
+Johnny Morris was going about his normal duties when dispatched to clean collision wreckage at the local railroad crossing.
+Johnny's head was lodged against a train when the driver decided to move it without warning.
 Johnny’s skull was crushed, and he was permanently and severely injured.
-Mr. Duncan fought long and hard for Johnny and after a two week trial Johnny was awarded $8,000,000 by a jury.
+Phillip Duncan fought long and hard for Johnny, and after a two-week trial Johnny was awarded $8,000,000 by the jury.

 Case No. USDC, Eastern District, Jonesboro Division, No. 84-295

-Wayne Page was injured on the job, and instantly became a Paraplegic.
-A big insurance company wasn’t willing to do what was right by Wayne, and Phillip Duncan took Wayne’s case to a jury trial seeking justice on behalf of Wayne.
-A jury awarded Wayne $4,000,000.
+Wayne Page became a paraplegic when injured on the job.
+A big insurance company wasn’t willing to do what was right by Wayne, so Phillip Duncan took his case to a jury trial and won.

 USDC Case No. 98-5143

-A medical helicopter conducting an air lift of a patient fell 90 feet after take off due to a product failure.
+A medical helicopter conducting a patient air lift fell 90 feet after take off, due to mechanical failure.
 The pilot was able to negotiate a successful crash landing with no fatalities, but there were serious injuries.
-A suit found the company that had performed a maintenance overhaul on the helicopter was at fault and a judgment was awarded in favor of the plaintiff, Mr. Anderson.
+A jury concluded the company that had performed a maintenance overhaul on the helicopter was at fault, and a judgment was awarded in favor of the plaintiff, Mr. Anderson.

 Case No. 267 Ark.
 1009